aprildenise/bullethell-game/README.md

 * Created a new multiplicative mechanic, working on prototype.
 * Created a new branch type.
 * Implementing new player UI.

+05/26,27 - Day 19 + 20, 26 hours
+* Added new graphics to the UI.
+* Implemented the weapon change.